michael-brennan2005/mermaid/PLAN.md

                 to be exposed, right now we have very simple values but in future there may be cases where deep copying doesnt make sense
                 - Also reduces copying which is nice, we already have easy access to wasm memory
+             - PLEASE PLEASE PLEASE do not try and work on a generalized zig->js type converter until we need it

+    - Vite looks useful & chill - should we use? eval